josefadamcik/josefadamcik.cz/_posts/2022-05-15-starforged-valentin-session-2.md

 Valentin has backstory prompt from the character creation: "He is the sole survivor of an attack or calamity"

-- What was the disaster he survived?Manipulate life
-- What was the result?
+What was the disaster he survived?
+Manipulate life What was the result?
 Unstable territory
-- Who did that?
+Who did that?
 Faction name: Stellar serpents
-- Where it was?
+Where it was?
 Jungle planet Thorn, planet-side settlement Porten

 (+1 momentum)
 </aside>